stealify/ide/README.md

 ## Moved
-Calling it now editor moving the main effort into a own org called https://github.com/unlicense-code/
+Calling it now editor moving the main effort into a own org called https://github.com/unlicense-code/editor https://github.io/unlicense-code/editor/installer to create your own builds.

 ## Experiment Conclusion
 Maintainance of existing build structures creates Work N Potenzial N is to High.